mahmoudramy84/edu-house/README.md

 - **Express.js**: Backend framework to handle API requests and responses.
 - **React.js**: Frontend library to build the user interface.
 - **Node.js**: Runtime environment for executing JavaScript on the server side.
+- **Docker**: Containerization platform for deploying the application consistently across environments.
+- **AWS**: Hosting and deployment of the application.
+- **GitHub Actions**: Continuous Integration and Continuous Deployment (CI/CD) pipeline.
+- **Ansible**: Infrastructure as Code (IaC) for managing server configurations and deployments.